This guide covers responses fromDocumentation Index

 course_completed | Explicit completed status or effectivePeriod.end in the past |

-prescription_expired | Order authored >365 days ago with no recent fill activity |
+prescription_expired | An old order with no recent fill activity to corroborate it |

 order_stopped | MedicationRequest has status=stopped |